sitting-duck/stuff/ai/tensorflow/build_tensorflow_1.14_source_for_Windows/README.md

 ### Building the Tensorflow Source code on Windows in C++ with GPU support

+### Step 0: Check your hardware
-0. Before we even start we need to make sure you are running on the correct hardware.
+Before we even start we need to make sure you are running on the correct hardware.
 See below this screencap from the Tensorflow documentation:
 ![Hardware reqs](hardware_reqs.png)
 That links to here: ``https://developer.nvidia.com/cuda-gpus``.
 You'll be able to find your card from there.